oat bran substitute

 Oat fiber is very easy to add to your diet as a warm breakfast cereal, in baked goods, and smoothies.
 It doesn’t have to feel like a chore but can naturally be incorporated into the meals you already enjoy to boost your nutrition.

-Whether you have an allergy, have run out of stock, or just need to change things up in your diet, these alternative choices can be easy to find, offering just as much nutrition.
+Whether you have an allergy, have run out of stock, or just need to change things up in your diet, these substitutes for oat bran are easy to find, and offer just as much nutrition.

-Corn or maize bran is an excellent oat bran alternative.
+Corn or maize bran is a great substitute to replace oat bran.
 It contains more than twice the amount of fiber and is high in vitamins and minerals, including iron, copper, and selenium.
-Similar to how oat bran is made, corn bran is made from the outer shell of corn kernels.
+Similar to oat bran, corn bran is made from the outer shell of the corn kernel.

-Suitable to use in: Breakfast cereals, snack bars, cookies, muffins, bread, and as a thickening agent.
+Suitable to use in: Breakfast cereals, snack bars, cookies, corn bran muffins, bread, and as a thickening agent.

 Substitute quantity: Use corn as a replacement measure for measure.